mansoorbarri/website/content/guides/linux-firewall.md

 type: "post"
 draft: false
 showtableOfContents: true
+description: "Secure your Linux system with UFW firewall.
+Follow our guide for easy-to-follow steps to protect your device and enhance your system's security"
 ---

 Uncomplicated Firewall (UFW) is an easy and beginner friendly firewall for linux systems.